Skip to main content

 Keep a food diary

-Keeping a food diary may be helpful if you suspect something in your diet is causing a problem for your baby.
+Keeping a food diary may be helpful if you think something in your diet is causing a problem for your baby.

 If you’re not sure about a particular food, start by introducing it in small amounts.
 If your baby has any problems such as extra gas or wind, cut out this food for now.
 You can try it again at a later stage.

-If your baby is reacting to something you have eaten, they'll usually show signs within 2 to 4 hours.
+If your baby is reacting to something you've eaten, they'll usually show signs within 2 to 4 hours.

 Most babies can handle problem foods in your diet when they get a little older.
-Try to reintroduce certain foods into your diet every 2 to 3 months.
+Try to introduce certain foods into your diet again every 2 to 3 months.